Discover the San Luis Valley Secret

 Ensuring Colorado Potato Quality

-The Colorado Potato Administrative Committee (CPAC) was founded in 1941 to support local growers and shippers with the quality standards, sustainability best practices, research and marketing.
-Together with the Colorado potato growers from the San Luis Valley and beyond, CPAC has overseen expansion into new potato varieties and a multi-level inspection process that ensures that over two billion pounds of Colorado potatoes each year are the highest possible quality.
+Founded in 1941, the Colorado Potato Administrative Committee (CPAC) was formed to support local growers and shippers.
+As the Federal and State Marketing Order, CPAC helps set quality standards, and seeks to innovate in sustainability, best practices, research and marketing.
+Together with the growers from the San Luis Valley and beyond, CPAC has overseen expansion into new varieties of potatoes and a multi-level inspection process that ensures over two billion pounds of Colorado potatoes grown annually are the highest quality possible.